ThomasJLLN/cfrpki/Monitoring.md

 (OctoRPKI and GoRTR) but also advanced features like distributed tracing and extended logging systems.

+While all the tools are optional, we recommend to setup mininmal monitoring with Prometheus.
+The sections below will go from a simple general use-case to more specific, development-centric data.

 You can usually find the tools listed here in use inside many tech companies.
 While it may feel superfluous and complex to set them up _just_ for the use of RPKI, it may be fruitful to reach out to development-focused